ansys/pyansys-sound/doc/source/user_guide.rst

 If the ``ANSRV_DPF_SOUND_PORT`` environment variable is set, PyAnsys Sound attempts to connect to a server located in a Docker container.
 The default port is ``6780``.

-If this environment variable is not specified, PyAnsys Sound tries to start a local server.
+If this environment variable is not set, PyAnsys Sound tries to start a local server.

 For more information on local and remote DPF servers, see `Install DPF Server`_ in the PyDPF-Core documentation.